mariodivece/blog/2017-02-17-sql-azure-session-state/README.md

 ## Create the tables and stored procedures

 The code below is a modified version of the typical ```InstallSqlState.sql``` which ships with the .NET framework.
 The difference is that it does not create a separate DB.
 Therefore, you will need to run this script with your target DB selected and not on the ```master``` DB.
+You can download the file <a href="https://raw.githubusercontent.com/mariodivece/blog/master/2017-02-17-sql-azure-session-state/InstallSqlState.sql">here</a>.

 ```sql
 /*********************************************************************